GerasimovskaMelanija/Udacity-DataScientist-Nanodegree/3- Data Engineering/disaster_response_pipeline_project/README.md

 # Disaster Response Pipeline Project

 ### Description
 In this project we are using dataset from Figure Eight in order to create disaster response pipeline.
 We created two pipelines: ETL and Machine Learning Pipeline.
 We have trained two different models, one with KNN and the other with RandomForestClassifier.
 The model with KNN gives us great results and can be found on this link [here](https://drive.google.com/drive/folders/16oSTqkjX1KL7I3SXTcGkfWRUWMY_mdlx?usp=sharing).
 This model is very large and can not be uploaded on Github.
-The other model with RandomForestClassifier does not give us very good results, and this model can be found in the folder models.<br/>
+The other model with RandomForestClassifier does not give us very good results, and can be found on this [link](https://drive.google.com/drive/folders/1oAyrKBGHeqlA025xzfGmTB_oYrmpaMyM?usp=sharing).
+I suggest using the first model (with KNN).<br/>

 ### Libraries
 Numpy<br/>